sweattep/ancient_quotes/README.md

 >You will run from a lion, only to meet a bear.
 You will escape to your house, rest your hand on the wall, and be bitten by a snake.

+>No discipline seems enjoyable at the time, but painful.
+Later on, however, it yields a harvest of righteousness and peace to those who have been trained by it.
+Therefore strengthen your limp hands and weak knees.

 >For I tell you, unless your righteousness is far greater than that of the teachers and separated ones, you will certainly not enter the Kingdom of Heaven!

 >Your wickedness can affect only others like you, and your righteousness only other human beings.